A Survey of Model Compression and Acceleration for Deep Neural Networks: Challenges and Future Work

 \subsection{Technique Challenges}

-Techniques for deep model compression and acceleration are still in the early stage and the following challenges still need to be addressed. \begin{itemize} \item Most of the current state-of-the-art approaches build on well-designed CNN models, which have limited freedom to change the configuration (e.g., network architectures, hyper-parameters).
+We also summarize the following challenges still need to be addressed. \begin{itemize} \item Most of the current state-of-the-art approaches build on well-designed CNN models, which have limited freedom to change the configuration (e.g., network architectures, hyper-parameters).
 To handle more complicated tasks, the furture work should provide more plausible ways to configure the compressed models.

 \item Hardware constraints in various of small platforms (e.g., mobile, robotic, self-driving car) are still a major problem to hinder the extension of deep CNNs.
 How to make full use of the limited computational source and how to design special compression methods for such platforms are still challenges that need to be addressed.